10 Ways to Deal With a Bad Script

 9. Are there brand names or industry terms that you have no idea how to pronounce?
 Don’t be shy about asking the client.
 But first, at least learn what the word means, or what it’s the name of, so you can ask intelligently.
 If the client is unavailable (as in some audition situations), check the various online pronunciation tools.
 If the word isn’t listed, look for videos where it might be used, or call a trade magazine or organization.

 10. Are there a lot of character voices in the script, but you don’t do character voices?
 Again, look from a fresh vantage point.
 Maybe those lines aren’t meant to sound like different characters.
 How about if you read the whole thing in one voice, as an average person telling a tale about various characters might do?
 That is, the narrator is just quoting the characters, not imitating them.
 That might even be more effective.
 Not every script is fodder for your demo animation demo.
 Sometimes underplaying the script is the more natural, the more real way to make the copywriter’s point.

 That’s a good point to close on.
 Don’t get hung up on scriptwriting mistakes, and don’t think less of any client who gives them to you.
 They’re usually not so major that you can’t smooth them out.
 Consider them opportunities.
 They’re insight into the client’s own capabilities and priorities.
 They enable you to shine where others might be confused.
 As your relationship with the client or director grows, your input will probably be welcome as part of a fruitful collaboration.
 But first you have to get the gig, and get past the first job.

-And most importantly, don’t get cocky; sometimes they’re not mistakes at all, but the result of your own misinterpretation.
+And most importantly, don’t get arrogant; sometimes they’re not mistakes at all, but the result of your own misinterpretation.
 A mistake like that can really eat you alive.